-On August 9, 2014, police officer Darren Wilson shoots and kills Michael Brown, an unarmed Black teenager, in the street of Ferguson, Missouri, a suburb of St. Louis.
+On August 9, 2014, police officer Darren Wilson shoots and kills Michael Brown, an unarmed Black teenager, in Ferguson, Missouri, a suburb of St. Louis.
 Protests and riots ensue in Ferguson and soon spread across the country.

 The community immediately reacted with rage at the news of 18-year-old Brown's death.
 The shooting ignited long-simmering tensions between the majority-Black population of Ferguson and the local police, who were mostly white.
 Though public opinion was sharply divided, the protests and riots and the response by Ferguson's heavily militarized police demonstrated the extent to which the relationship between racial minorities in America and the police had frayed.